flowportal-ai/belt/docs/tracing.md

 ## Example

-To enable tracing, add a TracingConfig object [`TracingConfig`][flow_portal.config.TracingConfig] when creating an agent
+To configure tracing, pass a TracingConfig object [`TracingConfig`][flow_portal.config.TracingConfig] when creating an agent.

 ```python
 from flow_portal import AgentConfig, AnyAgent, TracingConfig